aajanki/fi-sentence-embeddings-eval/docs-source/models.md

 ### Contextual full sentence embeddings

-**BERT** (Bidirectional Encoder Representations from Transformers) [@devlin2018] processes a full sentence to generate a sentence embeddings.
-It uses self-attention to decide the relevant context for each word in the sentence.
-Another major technical contribution in the paper was a bi-directional transformer architecture, which allows the model to consider word's left and right context when making predictions.
+**FinBERT** [@virtanen2019] is the influential BERT model (Bidirectional Encoder Representations from Transformers) [@devlin2018] trained from scratch on Finnish texts.
+The BERT model consists of encoder transformer layers which are able to take the bi-directional context of each word into account.
+The model employs self-attention to focus on relevant context.

-In the evaluation, I'll use the value of the second-to-last hidden layer of the sentence start token as the sentence embedding.
-The BERT model is trained to aggregate information about the whole sequence on the output layer of the start token on classification tasks.
-I have selected the second-to-last hidden layer because both the paper and my brief preliminary study showed that it gives slightly better classification performance than the output layer.
-BERT also generates output embeddings for each input word, but these are not used in the evaluations.
-In the paraphrase and consecutive sentence evaluation tasks that directly compare two sentences, both sentences are fed as input separated by a separator token to match how BERT was trained.
+In the evaluations, the sentence embedding is the output vector from one of the last layers or the average of the last four layers.
+The optimal embedding layer is chosen separately for each task together with other hyperparameters.
+BERT also generates output embeddings for each input word, but these are not used in the evaluations, just the output layer of the special classification token.
+In the paraphrase and consecutive sentence evaluation tasks, which compare two sentences directly, both sentences are fed as input separated by a separator token to match how BERT was trained.

-I'm using the pre-trained multilingual (Bert-base, multilingual cased) variant published by the BERT authors.
-It has been trained on 104 languages, including Finnish.
+I'm using the Huggingface implementation of the pre-trained FinBERT (cased) model.
 The embedding dimensionality is 768.

 **LASER**.
 As the second contextual sentence embedding method, I'll evaluate LASER (Language-Agnostic SEntence Representations) by